CharlieHesuda/XAML-/Overriding-Default-Styles.md

 If you are not happy with the default styles you can easily override them.
 Just create a resource dictionary with a new style using the **same key** as the style you want to override.
-Make sure you put the original style in the `BaseOn` attribute.
+Make sure you put the original style in the `BasedOn` attribute.

 Example of `MaterialDesignThemes.Overrides.xaml`: